 Chocolate fondant is my all-time favorite dessert – comforting, rich, and gooey with an irresistible molten chocolate center.

 This dessert goes by many names: molten chocolate cakes, fallen cakes, lava cakes, or fondants.
-No matter what you choose to call it, it is probably the most delicious dessert on this planet, and one that has always been my personal favorite.
-If I was to stay on a deserted island for a few hours and asked to bring just one thing with me, it would be a chocolate fondant (I’m dead serious).
+It has always been my personal favorite, and if I was to stay on a deserted island for a few hours and asked to bring just one thing with me, it would be a chocolate fondant.
 Hopefully I would be able to bring two things so Erez could come, too.
 That would be even nicer.

 Since I’m used to getting pretty bored pretty fast from pretty much everything, I have no idea how this dessert has stuck as my favorite for so many years.
-If it appears on a menu at a restaurant or café, then I just have to order it.
-EVERY SINGLE TIME.
-It’s a true obsession.
+If it appears on a menu at a restaurant or café, then I just have to order it every. single. time.
+It drives everyone crazy.

 There is another reason why I love molten cakes.
 They always come in an individual size, and although I like to believe I have quite a generous heart in general, when it comes to sharing my desserts, I can get pretty nasty.
 Just ask Erez, he learned that the hard way.